The California Institute of Technology (Caltech) has received a $ 100 million grant for its solar power from space (SSPP) project.

 A solar panel in orbit can be exposed practically always to full sunlight, and without power reduction.

-"This ambitious solar energy project from space is a transformative approach to the harvest of unlimited solar energy on a large scale"says the SSPP researcher Harry Atwater in Press release of the launch made by Caltech.
+"This ambitious solar energy project from space is a transformative approach to the harvest of unlimited solar energy on a large scale“, says the SSPP researcher Harry Atwater since Press release of the launch made by Caltech.

 The problems to be faced in order to give unlimited energy to the planet

 Currently, researchers are still working on ways to harvest enough energy.
-The second step will be to radiate that energy towards the surface in a way that most of it is not lost during the descent.
+The second step will be to radiate that energy towards the surface in a way that doesn't lose most of it on the way down.

 The final system is conceived as composed of several modules that can be deployed in flight in close formation and operate in synchrony with each other.
 Each module is several tens of meters on each side and the system can be built by adding more modules over time.